NREL/WETOStack/docs/workshops/user_workshops_2024_report.md

 ### Systems Engineering

-Portfolio discussion:
+**Portfolio discussion**
 - Suggestion to provide guidance on using the various software together to accomplish a given task
 - Although documentation, examples, and other user support may exist, it can be difficult to find it
 - The individual software projects may have examples on how to accomplish tasks within their scope, but describing how they can be used together would be helpful
-- *Pietro*: There is an intention for develop unified workflows and especially that integrate with windIO; this is a work in progress
+- *Pietro*: There is an intention to develop unified workflows and especially that integrate with windIO; this is a work in progress
 - *Pietro*: Workflows are very user-dependent, so addressing this need is a challenge for the model owners to navigate
 - It would be helpful to have user groups that are split into categories based on the type of work they do
     - There are developers, OEMs, operators, academia - All these have different capabilities and want to use various NREL software, but they need to do different things